shubhammuke/Secure-Copy-App-Universal/README.md

 ## 🎯 Overview

-MacOS to Linux Servers SCP is a modern, web-based file transfer application designed for seamless and secure file transfers between macOS clients and Linux servers using the SCP (Secure Copy Protocol) over SSH.
+Any OS to Linux Servers SCP is a modern, web-based file transfer application designed for seamless and secure file transfers between clients and Linux servers using the SCP (Secure Copy Protocol) over SSH.

 ### 🆕 **Version 2.0 - Transfer Cancellation System**